anastasiya-kuzmich/Neuroscience-Article-Project/README.md

 # Neuroscience Articles Impact vs Value
 ## **Overview**

-This project was completed as my final project of the General Assembly Data Science Immersive course.
+This 4-week solo project was completed as my final assignment of the General Assembly Data Science Immersive course.
 This document addresses the problem, aims, methodology, findings, conclusions and tools used.

 ## **Notebook Contents**